iRankHub/backend/docs/api/user.md

    - Test with incorrect verification codes and expired codes (should fail).
    - Attempt to update password for a different user ID (should fail).

+   n.
+Admin Profile Update:
+   - Use `UpdateAdminProfile` to modify an admin's profile information.
+   - Verify that only admins can use this endpoint.
+   - Attempt to update another admin's profile (should fail).
+   - Use `GetUserProfile` to verify the changes.

+   o.
+School Profile Update:
+   - Use `UpdateSchoolProfile` to modify a school's profile information.
+   - Verify that only school contact persons can use this endpoint.
+   - Attempt to update another school's profile (should fail).
+   - Use `GetUserProfile` and `GetSchools` to verify the changes.

-1. For each test, verify that the appropriate email notifications are sent:
+5. For each test, verify that the appropriate email notifications are sent:
    - Single user operations: approval, rejection, deletion, deactivation, reactivation
    - Batch operations: verify that emails are sent for each successfully processed user

-2. Test pagination for endpoints that support it (GetStudents, GetVolunteers, GetSchools) by varying the page and pageSize parameters.
+6. Test pagination for endpoints that support it (GetStudents, GetVolunteers, GetSchools) by varying the page and pageSize parameters.

-3. Performance Testing for Batch Operations:
+7. Performance Testing for Batch Operations:
    - Test `ApproveUsers`, `RejectUsers`, and `DeleteUsers` with varying numbers of user IDs (e.g., 10, 100, 1000) to ensure the system can handle large batches efficiently.
    - Monitor response times and system resources during these tests.

-4. Concurrency Testing:
+8. Concurrency Testing:
    - Simulate multiple admins performing batch operations simultaneously to ensure data consistency and proper handling of concurrent requests.

-5. Edge Cases for Batch Operations:
+9. Edge Cases for Batch Operations:
    - Test with an empty list of user IDs.
    - Test with a list containing only invalid user IDs.
    - Test with a very large list of user IDs to verify any upper limits on batch size.

-6. Authorization Testing:
+10. Authorization Testing:
     - Attempt to use batch operations with non-admin user tokens to ensure proper access control.

-7. Password Update Testing:
+11. Password Update Testing:
     - Test initiating password update for non-existent users.
     - Test verifying with incorrect or expired verification codes.
     - Test password update with weak passwords (if password strength rules are implemented).